hamze01/project2/README.md

-# this first project to send a github
+# my first projec to send a github